 There’s no denying that travel during the holidays is often stressful, not least because of the sheer number of people crisscrossing the globe this time of year.
-But some airports are bringing so much holiday spirit to their terminals that you may even look forward to a delayed flight or prolonged layover in order to revel in the festivities.
+But these airports are making the experience so much more jolly and bright with holiday markets, winter wonderlands, ice-skating rinks, Santa appearances, festive treats, and more.

 Munich Airport has a 20-year history of embracing the holidays, and this year is no exception.
-As of November 17, and running through December 26, 2018, the airport is hosting a 44-booth holiday market complete with seasonal gifts and treats, including bratwurst, gingerbread, and mulled wine, as well as more regional specialties.
-The airport has brought in a large ice skating rink surrounded by an entire pine forest (made up of hundreds of real pines).
+As of November 18, and running through December 29, 2019, the airport is hosting a 40-booth holiday market complete with seasonal gifts and treats, including Alsatian tarte flambée, dampfnudel, or German dumplings, and mulled wine.

-The airport’s Christmas market, which is open daily from 11 a.m. to 9 p.m., also features a line-up of entertainment for both adults and children.
-The music starts at 6 p.m. from Tuesday to Sunday and includes live jazz and rock performances.
+The festivities include a lineup of entertainment for both adults and children.
+The music starts at 6 p.m. on Tuesdays through Sundays and includes live jazz and rock performances.
 On Thursdays a DJ will play tunes for the ice-skaters.
-The kids’ shows take place every Wednesday afternoon and include things such as magic shows, Punch and Judy shows, and decorating gingerbread.
+Kids’ shows will take place every Wednesday afternoon and include magic acts, Punch and Judy shows, and decorating gingerbread.

-The main holiday showcase is occurring in the airport’s centrally located MAC Forum hall, and some additional children’s activities are taking place in the airport’s kids’ play area, Kinderland.
+The main holiday showcase is occurring in the airport’s centrally located Munich Airport Center (MAC) Forum hall, and some additional children’s activities are taking place in the airport’s kids’ play area, Kinderland.

 Singapore’s Changi Airport

-Zurich Airport’s Christmas lottery—a giveaway that includes 20 international flights—is reason alone this Swiss hub stands to make the holidays that much brighter.
-In addition to festive lights, human-sized snowmen, and holiday music, Zurich Airport also has several special events and attractions planned for the holiday season.
+Zurich Airport’s X-Mas Game—a shopping game and giveaway that includes nearly 20 international flights being doled out—is reason alone this Swiss hub stands to make the holidays that much brighter.
+Zurich Airport also has several special events and attractions planned for the holiday season.

-Starting December 12, a Children’s Paradise area (in the visitor room in front of Observation Deck B) will open, allowing parents to leave their kids free of charge while they shop the airport boutiques.
-Additionally, on December 16, which appears to be the day to be traveling through Zurich, a Coca-Cola truck will be parked at the airport from 1 p.m. to 8 p.m., and Santa will be on board passing out gifts and making himself available for visits and souvenir photos.
+Starting December 14, a Children’s Paradise area (in the visitor room in front of Observation Deck B) will open, allowing parents to leave their kids free of charge while they shop the airport boutiques.

 San Francisco International Airport